 It all starts when a moth or butterfly lays eggs on your plants.
 Some days later, the caterpillars hatch.
 Finding a good repellent spray at this moment is vital before an infestation begins.

 If you detect these critters early, they’re much easier to control.
-Fortunately, there are quite a few home remedies that can stop these pests in their tracks.
+Fortunately, quite a few home remedies can help stop these pests.

 1. Insecticide Oil

-An oil insecticide spray can repel caterpillars in the garden and a range of other pests, including mites, aphids, and more.
+An oil insecticide spray can repel garden caterpillars and other pests, like mites and aphids.

-Mix 1 tablespoon of mild liquid soap with 1 cup of vegetable oil of your choice.
+Mix 1 tablespoon of mild liquid soap with 1 cup of vegetable oil.
 When ready to apply, combine 2 teaspoons of the mixture with a quart of water.
 Shake well and spray directly on the plant.

 2. Diatomaceous Earth